WHAT IS RFID?

 Logistics&warehouse are one of the most potential application areas of RFID.
 International logistics giants such as UPS, DHL, and FedEx are actively experimenting with RFID technology, expect to improve their logistic operation and capacity, including goods tracking in the logistics process, automatic data collection, inventory management, ports applications, postal parcels, express, etc.

 There are already many successful cases in taxi management, bus management, railway locomotive identification, etc

 RFID technology is widely used in personal identification because of its fast reading and anti-counterfeiting function.
-Such as electronic passport, ID cards, driving license cards, student CARDS, etc
+Such as electronic passports, ID cards, driving license cards, student CARDS, etc

 To identify the inventory visibility of retail products and prevent it is stolen as well as interact with consumers to improve user experience.

-RFID has characteristics that are difficult to counterfeit, applications include the anti-counterfeiting of valuables (luxury goods, cigarettes, alcohol, drugs) and tickets.
+RFID has characteristics that are difficult to counterfeit, applications includes the anti-counterfeiting of valuables (luxury goods, cigarettes, alcohol, drugs) and tickets.

 It can be applied to the management of all kinds of assets, including valuables, large volume similar goods, and dangerous goods.
 With tag prices falling, RFID can manage almost everything.

-Can be applied to traceability management of fruits, vegetables, meats, and seafood.
+Can be applied to the traceability management of fruits, vegetables, meats, and seafood.

 To track objects in the production/operation/circulation process and capture related equipment, personnel, and tool data to enable traceability.

-With the application of RFID technology, archives statistics becomes simple and fast. work.
+With the application of RFID technology, archives statistics become simple and fast. work.
 The archives management platform sends an inventory statistic order, the reader can quickly read the content and location information of the archives and returns it to the management platform for comparison.
-If the archives cannot match, the clerks will use the reader to double-check and update it on the platform.
+If the archives cannot match, the clerks will use the reader to double-check and update it in the platform.